GoogleCloudPlatform/community/tutorials/bigtable-stackdriver/index.md

 [Google Cloud Python client library](https://github.com/GoogleCloudPlatform/google-cloud-python/tree/master/monitoring) and its built-in integration with the  [pandas](http://pandas.pydata.org/) data science library to make sophisticated graphs.
-This tutorial demonstrates some simple plotting to get started, in conjunction with the Bigtable autoscaler sample.
+This tutorial demonstrates some simple plotting to get started, in conjunction with the sample code for scaling Cloud Bigtable programmatically.

 The Stackdriver Python client library can be used either in vanilla [Jupyter](http://jupyter.org/) notebooks or with